Table of Contents

 Let us start.

-Let us take an example of a column containing few duplicate entries.
+Let us take an example of a column containing a few duplicate entries.

 Suppose the following data is present in the column.

 Our aim is to just highlight the entries which are repeated. [ Only highlighting the entries which are repeated so that we don’t need to focus upon the entries which are already unique. ]

 It is clearly visible that a few of the entries shown in the above data is duplicate, for example, apple, banana etc. We will first use conditional formatting to highlight the data followed by the explanation of the formula.